WomensLaw serves and supports all survivors.

 I am a victim of domestic violence and the abuser has a gun.
 Is that legal?

 It depends.
 If you have a protective order, it may be illegal for the abuser to have a gun.
-When the judge believes that the abuser committed family violence, the judge can prohibit the abuser from possessing a firearm as part of your protective order.
+If the judge believes that the abuser committed family violence, the judge can prohibit the abuser from possessing a firearm as part of your protective order.
 The judge is also supposed to suspend a person’s license to carry a concealed handgun if the judge finds that the person committed family violence.1 However, if the abuser is a peace officer who is currently employed as a sworn, full-time paid employee of a state agency or political subdivision, the judge cannot prohibit him/her from having a firearm.2

 Also, federal laws, which apply to all states, restrict a person’s right to have a gun under certain circumstances such as when the abuser has been convicted of certain domestic violence-related crimes or if you have an order of protection against the abuser that meets certain requirements.
 Go to Federal Gun Laws to get more information.